SymphonyOSF/oss-allegro-examples/docs/ToDoListExample/UpdateItems.md

 builds a new ToDo object.

-The actual update is performed by an ApplicationObjectUpdater which uses the existing (unencrypted) FundamentalObject to identify the object to be updates and takes the new payload.
+The actual update is performed by an ApplicationObjectUpdater which uses the existing (unencrypted) FundamentalObject to identify the object to be updated and takes the new payload.
 The new FundamentalObject is then stored in the Object Store.